amitds1997/remote-nvim.nvim/README.md

 * We change the XDG_CONFIG_HOME env variable (only for the launched Neovim server) so any XDG_CONFIG_HOME based stuff you do from inside Neovim would have to be adjusted accordingly.
+* Sometimes, some executables are not available and when the client starts, you would see an empty screen without all the bells and whistles that your plugin brings in.
+Run `:messages` to check what happened.

 ## Future goals